What is Train Montessori?

 Dr. Maria Montessori approached human development from scientific angles of medicine, anthropology and a strong influence of psychology.
 She observed children’s development from birth to adulthood in many different cultures and concluded universal characteristics all human beings shared regardless of time, space or race.
 She discovered that children are born with the absorbent mind which allows the child to incarnate the world around them for the construction of his personality.
 The work of the adults is to facilitate the child’s adaptation to the society and thus they become independent, self-motivated active learners who possess strong emotional, behavioral, and moral foundation.

-Role of the Adults:
+Role of the adults:

 The child is born with innate ability to take in the environment and construct his human characteristics.
 When they are properly supported with prepared environment and prepared adults, they will reach their full potential.